-If you would like to switch from our plan to: This is what you should do: • Another Medicare health plan. • Enroll in the new Medicare health plan.
-You will automatically be disenrolled from BayCare Plus Rewards when your new plan's coverage begins. • Original Medicare with a separate Medicare prescription drug plan. • Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from BayCare Plus Rewards when your new plan's coverage begins. • Original Medicare without a separate Medicare prescription drug plan.
+you would like to switch from our an to: This is what you should do: • Another Medicare health plan. • Enroll in the new Medicare health plan.
+You will automatically be disenrolled from BayCarePlus Complete when your new plan's coverage begins. • Original Medicare with a separate Medicare prescription drug plan.
+Enroll in the new Medicare prescription drug plan.
+You will automatically be disenrolled from BayCarePlus Complete when your new plan's coverage begins. • Original Medicare without a separate Medicare prescription drug plan.
 Note: If you disenroll from a Medicare prescription drug plan and go without creditable prescription drug coverage for 63 days or more in a row, you may have to pay a late enrollment penalty if you join a Medicare drug plan later.
-See Chapter 1, Section 5 for more information about the late Send us a written request to disenroll.
+See Chapter 1, Section 5 for more information about the late enrollment penalty.
+Send us a written request to disenroll.
 Contact Customer Service if you need more information on how to do this (phone numbers are printed on the back cover of this booklet).
 You can also contact Medicare, at 1-800- MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
 TTY users should call 1-877-486-2048.
-You will be disenrolled from BayCarePlus Rewards when your coverage in Original Medicare begins. information about the late enrollment penalty.
+You will be disenrolled from BayCare Plus Complete when your coverage in Original Medicare begins.